GaloisInc/swanky/README.md

 To compile Swanky, you should install and use Rust via [rustup](https://rustup.rs/).
 The swanky repo will direct rustup to use the correct version of Rust.

 The `./swanky` tool automates some tasks in the codebase.
 For example, `./swanky lint` will run the Swanky linting checks.
 In order to use this tool, you need to [install the Nix package manager](https://nixos.org/download).
+You'll also need a python3 installation (no packages other than the standard library are required).

 # Citing `swanky`